This page teaches you how to continuously improve conversion rates on your site.

 Had the experiment revealed merely a 2% increase, for example, we would have to dismiss the sample size of 1,724 views as too small for the 2% to be statistically valid.

 We would have either ended the experiment and logged it as having a neutral outcome, or we would have continued awaiting the full 10,000 sessions.
-If, after 10,000 sessions, the 2% increase continued to hold, we would have concluded it's likely valid.
+If, after 10,000 sessions, the 2% increase held, we would have concluded it's likely valid.

 But, as mentioned in the previous section, if you have little traffic to begin with, perhaps don't risk waiting on a small, 2% change.
 The opportunity cost is high.